lettuce-interview-repo/CIELOpy/README.md

-CIELO Python Challenge.
-REST client that can GET and POST from JSONPlaceholder
+CIELO Python and PHP Challenge.
+Python: REST client that can GET and POST from JSONPlaceholder
+PHP: CI view with controller and model that uploads to database with field validation